 The Head Teacher has overall responsibility for recruitment which is done through Eteach, an online recruitment pathway which enables the vast majority of potential candidates to access advertisements.
-Job opportunities are also published in the Merton Job News which may reach other local candidates and those without online access.

-The Head Teacher is responsible for keeping records of all applications and interview notes for up to 12 months after recruitment in case of any questions or queries around selection procedures or decisions.
+The Head Teacher, in conjunction with the School Business Manager, is responsible for keeping records of all applications and interview notes for up to 12 months after recruitment in case of any questions or queries around selection procedures or decisions.